 The WRES Reporting Template 2015 is designed to give an overview of the organisation’s 2015 WRES implementation.

-CCG Governing Board WRES Statement of Commitment can be found here: Board WRES Statement of Committment June 2015
+CCG Governing Body in Common WRES Statement of Commitment can be found here: latest pdf Governing Body in Common Statement of Commitment Northern Staffs CCGs v1 (301 KB)

 The WRES technical guidance document and all other WRES resources are available / further information can be found by following the link here to the NHS England WRES webpage.